Continually Updated Clinical Reference

 Miscellaneous disorders

 Ptosis has been reported to occur during and after normal pregnancy and usually is unilateral.
-The mechanism is thought to be due to defects that develop in the levator aponeurosis from fluid, hormonal, and other changes from the stress of labor and delivery.
+The mechanism is thought to be due to defects that develop in the levator aponeurosis from fluid, hormonal, and other changes due to the stress of labor and delivery.

 Pregnancy can have an adverse outcome on the state of preexisting diabetic retinopathy.
-The worsening of disease depends on the severity of retinopathy before pregnancy.
+[2, 8, 13] The worsening of disease depends on a multitude of factors, as follows: the severity of retinopathy at conception, duration of diabetes, glycemic control, and presence of coexisting hypertension.
 Gestational diabetes poses a very low risk for the development of retinopathy.

-Studies on patients with no initial diabetic retinopathy have shown progression to some background retinopathy changes in approximately 10% of pregnant women with diabetes.
-Fewer than 0.2% of pregnant women with diabetes progressed to proliferative disease.
+Studies on patients who have had no initial diabetic retinopathy show that approximately 10% of pregnant women with diabetes progress to some background retinopathy changes.
+However, less than 0.2% of pregnant women with diabetes progressed to the proliferative disease.
 A single baseline ophthalmologic examination may be adequate in the first trimester unless visual symptoms occur.

-In patients who had nonproliferative diabetic retinopathy, studies demonstrated that as many as 50% of them may show an increase in their nonproliferative retinopathy, which often improves by the third trimester and postpartum.
-Approximately 5-20% of patients develop proliferative changes, the risk being higher in those patients who had severe nonproliferative retinopathy at the beginning of their pregnancy.
-An ophthalmologic examination at least once every trimester is recommended.
+Additionally, studies in patients who had nonproliferative diabetic retinopathy demonstrated that as many as 50% of them may show an increase in their nonproliferative retinopathy, which often improves by the third trimester and postpartum.
+Approximately 5-20% of patients develop proliferative changes, where the risk being higher in those patients who had severe nonproliferative retinopathy at the beginning of their pregnancy.
+An ophthalmologic examination at least once every trimester is recommended for patients with nonproliferative diabetic retinopathy.

-Studies on patients with proliferative diabetic retinopathy have shown that a progression of disease may occur in as many as 45% of them.
+In terms of patients with proliferative diabetic retinopathy, studies have shown that a progression of disease may occur in as many as 45% of them.
 However, in those patients who had laser treatment before pregnancy, the risk of progression was reduced by 50%.
 Moreover, no cases of recurrence during pregnancy have been reported, if total regression of proliferative changes occurred prior to onset of pregnancy.
 Hence, initiation of laser photocoagulation is recommended prior to pregnancy if not during the early trimester once severe nonproliferative or proliferative changes occur.
 Proliferative retinopathy may regress at the end of the third trimester or postpartum without treatment.
 In patients with proliferative diabetic retinopathy, monthly ophthalmologic examinations are warranted.

 Macular edema may develop or worsen during pregnancy.
-It has been shown that macular edema often is linked in pregnant women with diabetes who also demonstrate proteinuria and hypertension.
+It has been shown that macular edema is often linked to pregnant women who have diabetes along with proteinuria and hypertension.
 No studies have been conducted examining the initiation of treatment during pregnancy.
 It may not be unreasonable to observe such patients until they reach postpartum, especially given that studies have shown that most cases have resolved spontaneously after delivery.

 Intrapartum glycemic control has been demonstrated to be a better indicator of potential fetal well-being than the grade of diabetic retinopathy at the onset of pregnancy.
 Hence, obstetrical and endocrinological follow-up care is critical to the future well-being of the mother and fetus.